-Mr John Wigglesworth was appointed to the Board of ATLAX from 1 January 2023 and was also appointed as Chair of the Audit and Risk Committee.
-Mr Wigglesworth will stand for election at the 2023 Annual General Meeting (AGM).
+- John Wigglesworth was appointed to the Board of ATLAX from 1 January 2023 and was also appointed as Chair of the Audit and Risk Committee.
+Mr Wigglesworth was elected by securityholders at the 2023 Annual General Meeting (AGM). - Ken Daley was elected to the Board of ATLAX at the 2023 AGM and was nominated by IFM Global Infrastructure Fund (IFM GIF), which is Atlas Arteria's largest securityholder. - Laura Hendricks was appointed to the Board of ATLAX from 16 October 2023 and will stand for election at the 2024 AGM.

-On 20 December 2022 it was announced that it is intended that Mr Ken Daley will be nominated by the ATLAX Board to stand for appointment as a Director at the 2023 AGM.
-Mr Daley represents IFM Global Infrastructure Fund (IFM), which is Atlas Arteria's largest securityholder.
-From 1 January 2023 until the 2023 AGM, Mr Daley will attend ATLAX Board meetings as an observer.
-Mr Daley and IFM have agreed that Mr Daley will comply with the ATLAX Conflicts of Interest (Directors) Policy.

-Refer to pages 32 to 33 of the 2022 Annual Report for ATLAX director profiles.
+Refer to pages 39 to 40 of the 2023 Annual Report for ATLAX director profiles.